 What more could you expect from the place that invented bungy jumping?

 First thing's first.
-How much time do you have up your sleeve?
+How much time do you have?
 If you've only got 10 days, explore the North Island.
 Longer than two weeks?
 Self-drive the South Island.
 If time isn't an issue, slow-travel your way around the whole country.

 Rule number one: don't rush.
-This destination moves at a slower place to where ever you've come from.
+This destination moves at a slower place to wherever you've come from.

 Geothermal activity in Rotorua and Taupo, wine in the Wairarapa, things to do in Wellington and Auckland.